A FEW HIGHLIGHTS OF HER JOURNEY

 As a PTSD recovery guide, her work is influenced by Trauma Specialist Dr. Peter Levine, Energy-Medicine Practitioner Anne Steffen-Russo, BodyTalk Systems Advanced Teacher Dr. Mary Shields, International Yoga Teacher Shakti Mhi and Classroom Facilitator Greg Gurel.

 In November of 2015, Jo published Conquer Trauma Drama: Get Your Life Back.
 In Spring of 2016 she published The Conquer Trauma Drama Workbook.
 Her latest books are non-fiction and explore people's evidential ability to heal the effects of PTSD.
 Jo believes that as a byproduct of PTSD we are capable of winning our lives back, with the gain of more intimate and loving relationships, and enriched life productivity.
 With a decade of therapeutic studies and experience in teaching self-recovery, the book, Conquer Trauma Drama: Get Your Life Back is a reward for anyone seeking to take control of their life again after challenging life events.
 Conquer Trauma Drama The Workbook, a follow-up to the paperback, is designed for students worldwide.
 It is presently being used in workshops with Veterans and their families to create an environment of safety and belonging while exploring and transforming the markers of post-traumatic stress disorder.
-Jo recently spoke at The Harvard Faculty Club and will be at the Trauma Masterminds Symposium April 2017 in the Outer Banks hosted by therapist Christina Minoguchi.
-Keep in touch with Jo by signing up for her newsletter by clicking here.
+Jo spoke at The Harvard Faculty Club and continues to speak on resilience.